 The third round was a strange one: Pettis shot in for an early takedown and then got Henderson's back on the ground, and he then proceeded to spend most of the third round on Henderson's back, with Henderson standing up.
 Pettis was never able to come close to sinking in the rear-naked choke that he wanted, but he definitely had to win the third round based solely on the positional advantage he held throughout.

 In the fourth there was a wild scramble on the ground that ended up with Henderson having Pettis's back and attempting a rear-naked choke, and it appeared that Henderson almost had Pettis ready to tap.
 But Pettis, amazingly, managed to escape and actually get Henderson's back before getting back to his feet.
 It was a close, exciting round that ended back on the ground with Pettis attempting a guillotine, and through four rounds I had the fight even, with the winner of the fifth winning the fight.
+I've got 10 more of those kicks coming when I'm in the UFC.

 Early in the fifth Pettis hit Henderson with an accidental kick to the groin, which took a little wind out of Henderson's sails, and he also hurt Henderson with a punch to the head.
 Henderson briefly got the advantage on the ground, however, and with just a minute to go it still looked like anyone's fight.